Election polls, weather apps and whitewashing

 What do election polls and all those weather apps have in common?
 They know the answer.
 Very little, except that they predict the blue sky and then things usually turn out quite differently.
 Of course, this comparison is a bit of a misnomer and can be dismissed with a smile ...

-Speaking of cleaning up: As reported, the FPÖ Tyrol achieved the third worst result in a national comparison.
-Behind only Vorarlberg and "red" Vienna.
-Apparently, at least in Tyrol, the blue party does not have the horsepower on the streets that they are said to have.
+Speaking of cleaning up: as reported, the FPÖ Tyrol achieved the third worst result in a national comparison.
+Behind it were only Vorarlberg and "red" Vienna.
+Apparently, at least in Tyrol, the blue parties are not putting the horsepower on the road that they are said to have.
 This was recently demonstrated by the municipal and mayoral elections in Innsbruck, where they achieved a weak 15%.
 Which is hardly surprising.
-With the exception of provincial party leader Markus Abwerzger and, to some extent, provincial MP Evelyn Achhorner, most FPÖ mandataries tend to be "schmähstad" and "inconspicuous" in the public debate.
+Apart from provincial party leader Markus Abwerzger and, to a certain extent, provincial MP Evelyn Achhorner, most FPÖ mandataries are rather "schmähstad" and "inconspicuous" in the public debate.

 The Greens, who are among the losers of this election in Tyrol, are unusually quiet and reserved.
 After the defeat for the mayor's seat in Innsbruck, now the next failure.
 Only the "flagship" Innsbruck (lost 6.6%) and Innsbruck-Land (-5.2%) remained in double figures.
-In the other seven districts of Tyrol there were single-digit results.
+The other seven districts in Tyrol saw single-digit results.

 This article has been automatically translated,